de4a-eu/toop-connector-ng/README.md

 Do an initial `mvn clean install` on the command line.

-Afterwards don't forget to add the following paths to your build path (in the IDE):
+Afterwards don't forget to add the following paths to your build path (in your IDE):

 * toop-regrep/target/generated-sources/xjc
 * toop-edm/target/generated-sources/xjc